10 Powerful Tips to Lose Weight After 50

 • Set the Intention to Lose Weight

-• Spend Two Weeks Writing Down What You Eat
+• Write Down What You Eat

 • Stabilize your eating